google/fuzzbench/docs/running-a-local-experiment/running_a_local_experiment.md

 # The local report folder where HTML reports and summary data will be stored.
 # Please use an absolute path.
 report_filestore: /tmp/report-data

+# Flag that indicates this is a local experiment.
+local_experiment: true
 ```

 ## Benchmarks